varda/varda/doc/install.rst

 broker (prefarably add the APT repository `provided by RabbitMQ <http://www.rabbitmq.com/install-debian.html>`_).
 Example::

-    $ sudo apt-get install rabbitmq-server
+    $ sudo aptitude install rabbitmq-server
     $ sudo rabbitmqctl add_user varda varda
     $ sudo rabbitmqctl add_vhost varda
     $ sudo rabbitmqctl set_permissions -p varda varda '.*' '.*' '.*'

+The message broker is interfaced by `Celery <http://celeryproject.org>`_, so you should be able to use any broker `supported by Celery <http://docs.celeryproject.org/en/latest/getting-started/brokers/index.html>`_.
-As a third alternative, but not recommended, you can use your database server as message broker as well.
+Although not recommended, it can even be your database server.

 .. _varda-virtualenv: